Nsustain/.github/profile/README.md

   </b>
   <br>
   <br>
-  🌳 Nsustain is about connecting people who need our help with those who can help.
-A website where volunteer open-source developers can come help farmers and scientists around the world.
+  🌳 Nsustain is a website where volunteer open-source developers can come help farmers and scientists around the world.
+We connect people who need our help with people who want to help.
 </p>

 <br>